 In 1981, Reynolds Metals opened up its Halawa processing plant with just a handful of employees accepting various forms of aluminum.
 In 1997, Tomra purchased Reynolds Metals and due to shifts in the industry, sold the company to local investors in 2002.
 Over the course of its history, Reynolds has recycled over 3 billion aluminum cans and has paid out over $2.75 million to Hawaii schools for their recycling efforts.

 The next quarter century is looking bright for Reynolds Recycling, with plans underway to expand recycling services to additional sites statewide.
-In 2010 we have already opened two new sites on Oahu, Aala St, and Ewa Town Center.
+In 2014 we are working to open more new sites on Oahu.
 Reynolds Recycling is committed to protecting Hawaii’s future by recycling today, and remains invested in the community that opened its arms to recycling so many years ago.